 Regional coordination Europe

-Regional coordination Africa, Asia, Australia, Middle East, Russia and Central Asia
+Regional coordination Africa, Asia, Oceania, Middle East, Russia and Central Asia

 Regional coordination North and Latin America